1959–60 Burnley F.C. season: Aftermath

-Bobby Seith, who had been put on the transfer list by the club, was sold to Dundee in August 1960 for a fee of £7,500.
+Bobby Seith, who had been placed on the transfer list by the club, was sold to Dundee in August 1960 for a fee of £7,500.
 Although he had made 27 First Division appearances during the season, Seith was not awarded a championship medal, although he would finally receive one in 1999.
+Trevor Meredith, who scored the title-winning goal, was ineligible for a winners' medal after making only a handful of appearances, but was later presented with one during a home match against Manchester City in 2026.

 Burnley's championship-winning team remained intact going into the 1960–61 season and was strengthened with reserve and youth players such as Joyce and Lochhead.
 Burnley would go on to compete in six different competitions the following season—the First Division, the FA Cup, the newly created Football League Cup, the FA Charity Shield, the European Cup and the Lancashire Cup.